tchen01/tchen01.github.io/research/krylov/index.md

 When $A$ is symmetric and positive definite (if you don't remember what that means, don't worry, I have a refresher below), the conjugate gradient algorithm is a very popular choice for methods of solving $Ax=b$.

 This popularity of the conjugate gradient algorithm (CG) is due to a couple factors.
 First, like most Krylov subspace methods, CG is *matrix free*.
-This means that you don't ever need to explicitly represent $A$ as a matrix, you only need to have some way of computing the product $v\mapsto Av$, for a given input vector $v$.
+This means that $A$ never has to be explicitly represented as a matrix, as long as there is some way of computing the product $v\mapsto Av$, for a given input vector $v$.
 For very large problems, this means a big reduction in storage, and if $A$ has some structure (eg. $A$ comes from a DFT, difference/integral operator, is very sparse, etc.), it allows the algorithm to take advantage of fast matrix vector products.
 Second, CG only requires $\mathcal{O}(n)$ storage to run, as compared to $\mathcal{O}(n^2)$ that many other algorithms require (we use $n$ to denote the size of $A$, i.e. $A$ has shape $n\times n$).
 When the size of $A$ is very large, this becomes increasingly important.